yhuangsh/k8s/README.md

 Do a diff between `ingress-tls-jenkins.yaml` and `ingress-tls.yaml`.
 It's really easy.
 Also note that we use `/jenkins` as the path under `dev.davidhuang.top` so that the Jenkins URL from external perspective becomes `https//dev.davidhuang.top/jenkins`.
 For me, this saves my time because I don't have to add another DNS name and its certificate for Jenkins or for any other service I will add later.
 Use the method that suits you best.

+## Solve the "It appears that your reverse proxy set up is broken"

+Since the Jenkins service is already accessible from external with our ingress.
+The only you need to do to eliminate this warning is to go to Jenkins's dashboard, Manager Jenkins, Configure System, Jenkins Location, Jenkins URL.
+There you fill in the root URL you use from external.
+Refresh the page and the warning will go away.

 # Credits

 This project was inspired and has used ideas and methods from the following articles and website: